Birth Injury Overview

 If a child suffers harm due to an avoidable birth injury, damages awarded as part of a successful lawsuit will typically go to the child, sometimes in the form of a trust.

 Recent legislation has limited the amount of certain kinds of damages that a plaintiff can recover in a medical malpractice case.
-However, a number of categories of damages are available, and many are not limited to a specific amount.
+However, several categories of damages are available, and many are not limited to a specific amount.
 These can include compensation for medical expenses, pain and suffering, and loss of future earning capacity.

 Where a child is born with a birth defect, the parent may also bring a medical malpractice action against the obstetrician and/or the hospital at which the delivery occurred.
-The parent may be able to bring a lawsuit for his or her own emotional distress that arose from the baby's birth defect, above and beyond liability to the child.
+The parent may be able to bring a lawsuit for their own emotional distress that arose from the baby's birth defect, above and beyond liability to the child.

 Have Questions About Your Birth Injury Claim?
 An Attorney can Help